benmj/cowtris/README.md

 See readme-2.1.md for the original description.

+The original game was coded by David Glick (davisagli) and published by Nonsense Software.
+If you dig into the annals of history, you'll find that NS was four teenagers from Indiana who made computer games, biked, and built model recreations of medieval weaponry.

 ## Screenshot

 You can download the source or executable for Cowtris 2 from [Nonsense Software](http://nonsense.wglick.org/cowtris.html).